rapid7/r7insight_docker/README.md

 - `-i, --statsinterval <STATSINTERVAL>` downsamples the logs sent to the Rapid7 Insight Platform.
 It collects samples and averages them before sending.

-- `-a/--add` allows you to add fixed values to the data being published.
+- `-a/--add` allows you to add a fixed value to the data being published.
 This follows the format `<name>=<value>`.
   * If you don't use the `-a` flag, a default value of `host="$(uname -n)"` will be added.
+  * You cannot supply multiple `-a` flags

 - `--no-secure` if you want your logs to be sent to the Insight Platform un-encrypted (no TSL/SSL).